mobarski/morty/README.md

 - add Morty to linguist (https://github.com/github/linguist) so it can be detected by GitHub

 Done:
+- parametric cell size (16, 32, 64 bits)
+- loop changes (NO - new word for counting down on existing loops)
 - define and document file extensions
 - indefinitive loops
 - definitive loops